COP25: IBERDROLA AT THE CLIMATE SUMMIT 2019

-COP25 will study how to restrict the rise of global temperatures to below 1.5 ºC
+COP25 studied how to restrict the rise of global temperatures to below 1.5 ºC

-The next UN Climate Change Conference (COP25) will be held from 2 to 13 December in Madrid (Spain), under the presidency of Chile.
-This time, discussions will focus on climate and energy scenarios that will help to keep global temperatures from rising more than 1.5 ºC.
+The last UN Climate Change Conference (COP25) was held from 2 to 13 December in Madrid (Spain), under the presidency of Chile.
+That time, discussions were focused on climate and energy scenarios that will help to keep global temperatures from rising more than 1.5 ºC.
 This is the equivalent of achieving global net-zero CO2 emissions by mid-21st century, an objective with which Iberdrola group — one of the official sponsors — is fully aligned.

 Climate change is real, and mitigating its impact is a task that requires the force of the entire international community.
 That is why the United Nations Framework Convention on Climate Change (UNFCCC) organises the annual Conferences of the Parties (COP) to assess countries' progress in dealing with climate obligations and propose new instruments to support their application.

-This year is the 25th edition of the summit, whose battle cry is Time to act, a call to all countries to scale up their commitments to fighting climate change.
-The COP25 will propose going beyond the targets in the Paris Agreement — which set out to keep global warming to below 2 ºC — and will insist on the need to move toward climate and energy scenarios that ensure that this increase stays below 1.5 ºC.
+This year was the 25th edition of the summit, whose battle cry was Time to act, a call to all countries to scale up their commitments to fighting climate change.
+The COP25 External link, opens in new window. proposed going beyond the targets in the Paris Agreement — which set out to keep global warming to below 2 ºC — and insisted on the need to move toward climate and energy scenarios that ensure that this increase stays below 1.5 ºC.

 In the context of COP25, the company reaffirms its commitment to a climate scenario fully aligned with a maximum increase in temperature of 1.5 ºC; and the appropriate framework of working conditions and equitable transition to foster decarbonisation.
 Both commitments were formalised in UN Climate Action Summit, held in New York last September, when the company signed two pledges promoted by organisations and governments directly involved in this event.